mbk6/Revolutionary-Renderer/DEVELOPMENT.md

 * 12/2/19 - Added OBJ importing using a file dialog,  wrote more tests.
 * 12/3/19 - Added Mirror Mode, using head tracking to move a wireframe head like the user's reflection.
 * 12/7/19 - Removed Mirror Mode and replaced it with head-tracking camera control.
 Consolidated camera state and behavior into new Camera class.
 * 12/8/19 - Improved efficiency of physical interactions between PhysicsBody objects.
 PhysicsBody objects can now collide and rebound off of each other realistically (although they are treated as spheres regardless of their shape).
+Added new Box Demo mode, where the user can simulate a box of bouncing balls.

 **Upcoming:**

-* Handle collision between PhysicsBody objects

 * Fix issue of models being drawn on top of each other despite which should be in front